-Richard's research looks at social and human drivers of environmental change, with a focus on sustainable consumption and production using quantitative approaches that capture the globalisation and development aspects of the field.
-Richard uses systems approaches, contributing to the development of input-output (IO) and associated life-cycle techniques that give insights into the demand-side drivers of environmental change and the circular economy.
+Richard's research looks at social and human drivers of environmental change, with a focus on globalisation, development and sustainable consumption and production.
+Richard contributes to the advancement of input-output (IO) and associated life-cycle/supply-chain techniques that give insights into the demand-side drivers of environmental change and the circular economy.
 He contributes to methodological, empirical and applied efforts in the field, and is a developer of EXIOBASE, one of the most detailed global environmental input-output databases available.
 EXIOBASE is one of the few global databases used in the quantification of environmental footprints and other consumption and trade based analysis.

 For most of my papers, have a look here or email me.